Terms, Conditions, and Regulations of the University Housing and Food Service Contract 2023-2024 Academic Year

 - If a student processes a withdrawal after the first four (4) weeks of the semester, the student will not be eligible for a refund and will be responsible for the full semester room charges.

-Unused Commuter Meal Plan dining dollars remaining on the date of the cancellation will be refunded at face value to the student's LionPATH account.
+Unused Commuter Meal Plan funds remaining on the date of the cancellation will be refunded at face value to the student's LionPATH account.

-*Full refund only applies if the student did not check in to University Housing.
+*Full refund only applies if the student did not move in to University Housing.
 If the student moved in to University Housing, student will be responsible for room charges for duration of occupancy.

 Once a student processes a withdrawal or leave of absence for an identified semester, the student is no longer eligible to reside in University Housing for that period.
 The student’s HFS Contract will be cancelled for the identified contract period only; if the withdrawal or leave of absence is for fall semester, the spring semester portion of the HFS Contract will remain active.
 If the student’s registration status changes after the HFS Contract is cancelled (i.e., the student schedules classes, cancels the leave of absence, cancels study abroad program, etc.) the HFS Contract will be reinstated, a room assignment will be processed, and the student will be responsible for room and board charges.